AliceTimken/uk-legislators/README.md

 The data formats are documented below.

-This database is part of a "legislators twitter" working project, which is maintained through manual edits by Sung Eun Choi (Rutgers University), Sam Koprowski (Rutgers University), Dhia Hammami (Syracuse University), and Alice Timken (Syracuse University).
+This database is part of a "legislator twitter" working project, which is maintained through manual edits by Sung Eun Choi (Rutgers University), Sam Koprowski (Rutgers University), Dhia Hammami (Syracuse University), and Alice Timken (Syracuse University).